dxos/dxos/docs/docs/design/client-spec.md

 *   Recover an existing HALO identity.
     *   Using a seed phrase.
     *   Using a credential issued from another device.
-*   Display and edit metadata relating to the user's profile.
+*   Display and edit metadata relating to the user's identity.
 *   Securely store the user's HALO using password protected encryption.
 *   Securely uninstall the client erasing all local information.
 *   Manage multiple client instances installed on other devices and platforms.